-A more precise merchant account definition is a bank account that fronts your business the majority of the proceeds from credit card payments you accept before your customers pay off their card issuers.
+A merchant account is a type of bank account that allows your business to accept debit and credit card payments from customers.
+Your merchant account will front your business the funds—minus fees—from the credit card transactions you accept, before your customers pay off their card issuers.

 How Do Merchant Accounts Work?

 - Once the customer’s card issuer confirms that there are sufficient funds available to cover the transaction, the issuer then contacts the processor who, in turn, contacts the merchant account with approval.
 Credit card networks like Visa and Mastercard oversee this process of data exchanges, called interchange.

-As a result, you’ll need to ask for a quote to get an idea of how much this merchant account fee will cost your business.
-Your setup fee will depend on your business’s card sales volume.
+As a result, you’ll need to ask for a quote to get an idea of how much this setup fee will cost your business.
+Generally, your setup fee will depend on your business’s card sales volume.

 Monthly Maintenance Fees